 Even if your criminal case fell flat, you may still be awarded damages in civil court, which uses a lower standard of evidence.
 Rutter Mills’ personal injury attorneys offer free consultations to all victims of assault and battery in the Commonwealth of Virginia.

 What is assault and battery in a personal injury lawsuit?

-The most successful claims involve serious physical injury, but the law defines assault as “reasonable apprehension of imminent and harmful contact,” and therefore considers a broad stroke of different offenses, such as:
+The most successful claims involve serious physical injury.
+Still, the law defines assault as “reasonable apprehension of imminent and harmful contact” and therefore considers a broad stroke of different offenses, such as:

 - Threats of imminent harm